 Every aspect of the Hall’s programming is designed to be welcoming to an extraordinarily diverse audience.
 Indeed, it’s been estimated that more than 100 different languages are spoken within a five mile radius of the Queens facility.
 Since the Hall re-opened after renovation in 1986, seven million visitors have toured the exhibits and happily learned a lot of science along the way.

-The Pinkerton Foundation has supported the Hall of Science with twelve grants totaling $790,000 since 1997.
+The Pinkerton Foundation has supported the Hall of Science with fifteen grants totaling $1,015,000 since 1997.
 In 2011, the Foundation awarded a grant of $75,000 to the Career Ladder program.